 a) The first step in the subprocess is verifying that the issue has been resolved.
 This involves checking that the symptoms reported by the user have been eliminated and that the underlying root cause of the issue has been identified and addressed.

-b) Once the incident has been resolved, the record is updated to reflect the resolution and any workarounds or temporary fixes that were implemented.
-The user is then notified that the Incident has been resolved and that the record for the ticket is closed.
+b) Once the incident has been resolved, the record must be updated to reflect the resolution and any workarounds.
+The user is then notified that the incident has been resolved and that the ticket record has been closed.

 c) The next step is to conduct a post-incident review, also known as a post-mortem or a root cause analysis.
 This review identifies the incident's root cause and any actions that can be performed to avoid the issue in the future.